atlas604/advanced-lane-lines/writeup_report.md

 **Camera Calibration**

-1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+**1. Briefly state how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image.**

 By using the function `cv2.drawChessboardCorners` we can locate the coordinates of the corners inside a distorted chessboard image.
 Having the object points and image points we can compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 Once calibration is complete, OpenCV's `cv2.undistort` function is very effective in undistorting the image.
 The same steps can be applied to a road image as well.